 Residents are a pleasant mix of the LGBT community, gay and straight families, young professionals and university students, gay and straight.
-Note that some locals complain of red-light activity and occasional sketchiness in the area, though nothing particularly life-threatening.
 Students may appreciate the neighborhood's proximity to Université du Québec à Montréal, which is about ten to 15 minute walk away.

 Getting Around the Gay Village

 If the Gay Village's car-free zone in the summer isn't enough to convince you cars are completely unnecessary to get to and around the Montreal Gay Village, then consider the three metro stations that service the area, all about five to seven minutes walking distance from each other: Papineau Metro, Beaudry Metro, and the city's busiest and largest subway station also linking to every metro line on the island, Berri-UQAM Metro.

 A Street for Summer Feet